jiwonny29/MIDS_NLP_Final/README.md

 - Weaknesses: Loss of contextual information, struggles with negations and modifiers, fixed vocabulary.

 **Discriminative Neural Network (Bidirectional LSTM):**
-- Strengths: High accuracy, adaptability to complex structures.
+- Strengths: Higher accuracy, adaptability to complex structures.
 - Weaknesses: Computational demands, challenges with uncommon words.

 These findings guide businesses in choosing models aligned with their priorities.